Codes of Conduct

 Students are expected to be in classes on time.
 Late is a type of absence and interferes with learning.
 Frequent tardiness may result in teacher intervention to make up for the missed learning time.

 Students are expected to present their own work in class and homework assignments.
-In School District No. 63 secondary schools, the working definition of plagiarism is using another person's work and presenting it as your own.
+In Saanich Secondary Schools, the working definition of plagiarism is using another person's work and presenting it as your own.
 Plagiarism is a form of cheating, and could be in the form of written, visual, audio, or other media.
 If another person's ideas are used, credit must be given in the form of a citation.
 Plagiarism will result in consequences determined by the teacher and/or administration and may include loss of marks for the assignment.

 School is a place of business.
 Students and their parents are expected to support a learning environment where attire is appropriate.
 Articles of clothing that promote alcohol, drugs, inappropriate language or racism are not permitted.
 Students wearing such clothing will be asked to go home and change if they do not have suitable clothing at school.